ByrtusFilip/english-for-designers/07-thesis-abstract/index.md

 that will be or can be on stage during the festival.

 ### Key words
-<b> Festival, alternative, EDM, DJ, newcommers, cyberpunk, app </b>
+<i> Festival, alternative, EDM, DJ, newcommers, cyberpunk, app </i>